xibosignage/xibo-manual/source/en/scheduling.md

 3. #### Overlay Layout Event

-   Specially created Layouts are scheduled at the same time as existing Layouts to create an **overlay** of content to be displayed.
+   Specially created [Overlay Layouts](layouts_overlay.html) are scheduled at the same time as existing Layouts to create an **overlay** of content to be displayed.

-4. #### Interrupt Layout Event (available only in the CMS from v2.2.0)
+4. #### Interrupt Layout Event (available from v2.2.0)

-   **Please note:** We are currently working to bring this feature to all Players and will be coming soon to Android!
+   **Please note:** Currently supported for Android from R204 and Windows from R253

-   A Layout that is scheduled as an Interrupt Layout will interrupt your usual schedule and play for the specified **Share of Voice** percentage set for each full hour that the Layout is scheduled.
+   A Layout that is scheduled as an [Interrupt Layout](layouts_interrupt.html) will interrupt your usual schedule to fit around other scheduled Layouts to play for the specified **Share of Voice** percentage set.

 5. #### Command Event

    A Scheduled Command can be executed by the Player at a specific point in time and therefore this type of event does not need a `toDt`.

 Commands available to schedule are pre-configured by an Administrator.
 Available Commands can be selected using the **Command** drop-down menu on the **Schedule Event** form.
 If you require additional commands please contact your Administrator.

+{nonwhite}
+Further information regarding Command Functionality for Administrators can be found [here](https://xibo.org.uk/docs/setup/command-functionality)
+{/nonwhite}

 {tip}
 Display Order and Priority are irrelevant when it comes to executing the Command, but may be set in the CMS for organisational purposes.
 {/tip}

 ## Schedule Events

-Events are scheduled into **Dayparts** which are selected to schedule within the selected period:
+Events are scheduled into **Dayparts**.
+Select from the two available options when configuring an Event:

-### Custom Daypart
+- ### Custom

 Create your own To/From dates and times.

-### Always Daypart
+- ### Always

 Select to have the event run constantly.
 {tip}
 Create your own defined [Dayparts](scheduling_dayparting.html) for ease of scheduling.
+Once created these will show in the Dayparting drop down menu for selection!
 {/tip}

 ## Priority